Skip to main content

 Physical activity has many health benefits, reducing the risk of developing diabetes, coronary heart disease and some cancers, as well as improving recovery times after periods of ill health.
 There are also benefits for mental health.
 Improvements in the health of the population benefit society as a whole, by reducing the burden on the NHS and the number of days’ absence from work due to ill health.

 Many people, particularly those living in urban and deprived communities, are often not able to engage in physical activity due to financial restraints, lack of facilities, or access to facilities.
 Urban greenspace can provide an easily accessible, safe and low-cost environment for physical activity.
 This may include anything from walking, cycling and socialising to organised sports events and conservation activities.
-The importance of providing greenspace to local communities that is in close proximity to residential areas has been recognised by a number of Government advisors, including Natural England.
+The importance of providing greenspace to local communities that is in proximity to residential areas has been recognised by a number of Government advisors, including Natural England.

 Air pollution